hungcq/knowledge-repo/IT/microservices-patterns/review-questions.md

 - What are the main considerations when choosing a message broker?
 - How to scale out receiver while preserving message ordering?
 - What are the techniques to handle duplicate messages?
-- How to ensure a message is published as part of a transaction?
+- How to ensure that a message is published as part of a transaction?
 - What are the dif ways to replace sync interaction to improve availability?
 What is the mechanism and tradeoff regarding each?
-- (Chap 5) What data should be including an domain event?
+- (Chap 5) What data should be including a domain event?

 # Queries in microservices
 - What are the dif ways to implement queries in microservices?
 What should be the considerations when choosing between them?